OffGridPay/OfflineGridPay-SmartContracts/DEPLOYMENT_GUIDE.md

 ```

 This will:
-- Deploy your LINProtocolEVM contract
+- Deploy your offgridpay contract
 - Show you the contract address
 - Verify the deployment
 - Provide links to view on FlowScan